Propagator norm and sharp decay estimates for Fokker-Planck equations with linear drift: Preliminaries and main result

 Moreover, there exists a polynomial $p(t)$ of degree $M-1$ such that

 \end{theorem} As we did for the non-defective case, we define the best constant $c_{1,\epsilon}$ for the estimate \eqref{1hypoODEdefect} with rate $\mu-\epsilon$ as

 We do not attempt to define an "optimal polynomial" $p(t)$ in \eqref{2hypoODEdefect}.
-In the next section it is shown that these ODE-results carry over to the corresponding FP equation \eqref{NormalizedFPwithC}. \end{subsubsection}
+In the next section it is shown that these ODE-results carry over to the corresponding FP-equation \eqref{NormalizedFPwithC}. \end{subsubsection}

-\begin{section}{Main results and applications} With the above review of ODE results we can state in this section one of the main results of this paper: The best decay constants in \eqref{hypo} for the FP equation \eqref{NormalizedFPwithC} (and therefore also for \eqref{FP}) coincide with the best constants for the ODE \eqref{eqODE}.
-This result is a corollary of the main theorem of this paper.
-As we have anticipated in Section \ref{sec2} it claims that the propagator norm of the FP equation coincides with the propagator norm of its corresponding ODE (w.r.t. the Euclidean norm).
+\begin{section}{Main result \bea{for normalized FP-equations} and applications} \bea{In Theorem \ref{maintheo1} we anticipated the main result of this paper for the \emph{non-normalized} FP-equation \eqref{FP}.
+In the sequel we shall deal with its equivalent formulation for \emph{normalized} FP-equations, since this will simplify the proof.} With the above review of ODE results we can now state \bea{an essential aspect of this main result}: The best decay constants in \eqref{hypo} for the FP-equation \eqref{NormalizedFPwithC} (and therefore also for \eqref{FP}) coincide with the best constants for the ODE \eqref{eqODE}.
+This result is a corollary of the main theorem of this paper, \bea{namely Theorem \ref{maintheo}}.
+It claims that the propagator norm of the FP-equation coincides with the propagator norm of its corresponding ODE (w.r.t. the Euclidean \bea{vector norm).
+With \emph{propagator norm} we refer to the following notion for linear ODEs or PDEs: If $A$ is their infinitesimal generator on some Banach space $X$ and $e^{At},\,t\ge0$ their \emph{propagator}, forming a $\mathcal{C}_0$-semigroup of bounded operators (cf.\ \cite{Pa83}), the propagator norm is the operator norm of $e^{At}$ on $X$, see Definition \ref{def:propNorm} below.}

-First we define the projection operator $\Pi_0$ that maps a function in $\mathcal{H}$ into the subspace generated by the steady state $f_{\infty}$. \begin{definition} Let $f\in \mathcal{H} = L^2\left(\mathbb{R},f_{\infty}^{-1}\right)$ and $f_\infty$ the normalized Gaussian \eqref{f-infty}.
+First we define the projection operator $\Pi_0$ that maps a function in $\mathcal{H}$ into the subspace generated by the steady state $f_{\infty}$. \begin{definition} Let \bea{$f\in \mathcal{H} = L^2\left(\mathbb{R}^d,f_{\infty}^{-1}\right)$} and $f_\infty$ the normalized Gaussian \eqref{f-infty}.
 We define the operator $\Pi_0: \mathcal{H}\longrightarrow \mathcal{H}$ as